Safety

 Some minor issues

 There are a lot of stray dogs in Bulgaria.
-The dogs are usually docile and will not bother passers by, however it’s not recommended to go close to them or stroke them as they can become vicious, particularly if they are very cold and hungry.
 This is a problem that is improving and hopefully, in time, we will see less and less dogs on the streets.
 We support Street Hearts who have been working very hard to solve the problem in some of the more rural areas in Bulgaria.

 International money transfers

-Don’t use your bank to send money home or anywhere abroad, check out Wise.
-It’s safe, reliable and fast and, the best part is, you don’t have to pay bank charges!
+Don’t use your bank to send money home or anywhere abroad, check out Wise or Revolut.

 Culturally specific things you should know!